njadid/Weather-Router/README.md

-# uihackathon
+# Weather-Router (MetHack)

 The goal of the project is to create a travel plan and route based on weather conditions.
+The project was for Midwest Big Data Hackathon event during 2017.
+Team:
+Negin Sobhani
+Maryam Abdi
+Georgi Guzun
+Navid jadidoleslam

 The outputs are created but visualizations need some work to be done.